hapax/hapax.github.io/assets/alien-maths.md

 the operating system from the IO.
-I think this can take us only so far, since apart from any claims of phenomenological incommensurability, operating systems are underdetermined by the IO.
+I think this can take us only so far, since apart from any claims of phenomenological incommensurability, operating systems are underdetermined by what you do with them; you can solve the same problem in different ways.
-There is more than one way to be in a bat!
+There is more than one way to skin a bat!
-But paying careful attention to the carriers of significance---which include sensory modalities, and far more---does, in my view, take us closer to the inner life of a bat.

 #### Chauvinism and relativism

+Whether or
 The usual yardstick for incommensurability is phylogenetic.
-The further away you look on the Tree of Life, the greater the imaginative obstructions and the more plausible the strong relativist claim that radically different brains lead to radically different
+The further away you look on the Tree of Life, the greater the imaginative obstructions and the more plausible the strong relativist claim that radically different brains lead to radically different *umwelten*.

 <!-- http://www.hutter1.net/ai/uaibook.htm -->